Here at InsuranceHub, we supply affordable:

 - Personal care assistant insurance

 - Assisted care facility insurance

 - Personal care home insurance

-Your patients rely on your care and your nursing services and that is why personal care providers can be sued for negligence in performance of duties.
+Your patients rely on your care and your nursing services, and that's why personal care providers can be sued for negligence in the performance of duties.

 Here in the United States, personal care facilities and providers have been sued for:

 - Patients being injured or killed as a result of negligence